Naomi Levine

 Ph.D., Rutgers University, 2015

-I work on Victorian poetry and poetics, prosody, aesthetics, and the history of criticism.
-My research investigates the relationships among formal, historical, affective, and evaluative conceptions of poetry in the nineteenth century and after.
-My first book, The Burden of Rhyme: Victorian Poetry, Formalism, and the Feeling of Literary History (University of Chicago Press, Fall 2024) examines nineteenth-century ideas about the origin of rhyme and their significance for the theory and practice of Victorian poetry and for the development of literary studies.
-I’m also at work on a second project, “Badness in Poetry,” which begins from twentieth-century evaluative criticism and its reception of nineteenth-century poems.
-In theorizing and historicizing the aesthetic category of “badness,” this project considers the entanglements of judgment and interpretation in the study of poetry more broadly.
+I am a scholar of poetry and poetics, aesthetics, and the history of criticism, specializing in the nineteenth century.
+My first book, The Burden of Rhyme: Victorian Poetry, Formalism, and the Feeling of Literary History (Chicago, 2024) examines nineteenth-century ideas about the origin of rhyme and their significance for the theory and practice of Victorian poetry and for the development of literary studies.
+I’m currently at work on a second book project, “Badness in Poetry,” which begins from twentieth-century evaluative criticism and its reception of nineteenth-century poems.
+In theorizing and historicizing the aesthetic category of “badness,” this project considers the entanglements of judgment, pleasure, and interpretation in the study of poetry more broadly.
+I have additional research and teaching interests in the relationship between literature and visual art and the concept of period style.

-At Yale, I have taught introductory poetry classes, a course on elegy (The Art of Losing), a junior seminar on Love and Desire in the Nineteenth Century, a senior seminar on the nineteenth-century figures of the Poetess and the Woman of Letters, and a graduate seminar called The Badness of Victorian Poetry.
+At Yale, I have taught courses in the history of poetry (ENGL 1025 and 1026), a class on elegy (The Art of Losing), advanced seminars on Love and Desire in the Nineteenth Century, a senior seminar on the nineteenth-century figures of the Poetess and the Woman of Letters, and a graduate seminar called The Badness of Victorian Poetry.

 Selected Publications